marcastro15/Security-Technical-Implementation-Guide-STIG-Security-Check/README.md

 Pre-requisite Installation/Knowledge
 ------------------------------------
-1. Oracle Linux 7 Version
+1. Oracle Linux 7 Version - familialirity of Linux layout, configurations, and administration process.
-2. Bash Scripts, grep, awk scripting
+2. Scripting: Bash Scripts, grep, awk scripting
-3. Enable "sudo" configuration
+3. Enable "sudo" configuration to access System Admin files for parsing

 How to run it?
 -------------